Pylons/pyramid_debugtoolbar/docs/index.rst

 The Toolbar
 -----------

-When you include the toolbar in your application, a floating toolbar logo will appear over your application's HTML:
+When you include the toolbar in your application, a floating Pyramid logo will appear on the upper right over your application's HTML:

 .. image:: toolbar-closed.png

-If you click on the "Pyramid DT" logo, a new target window will open with your current request highlighted and all of your configured panels loaded.
+If you click on the Pyramid logo, a new target window will open with your current request highlighted and all of your configured panels loaded.

 .. image:: toolbar-open.png